FAQs – The Covenant Legal Duty

 ‘Due regard’ means consciously considering the Covenant when developing, delivering and reviewing policies and decisions which may impact the Armed Forces community.
 It means placing appropriate weight on the Covenant principles when all relevant factors are considered.
 It does not mean that any particular conclusions have to be reached or specific public service delivery outcomes achieved.
 Section 1F of the statutory guidance provides a further explanation.

-The Legal Duty is primarily about raising awareness of the Covenant and the impacts of Service life.
-It is deliberately flexible to ensure the organisations subject to it have access to this key information while retaining the ability to take decisions on service delivery that are right for their local context and circumstances.
+The Legal Duty is deliberately flexible, to ensure the organisations subject to it have access to key information about the Covenant while retaining the ability to take decisions on service delivery that are right for their local context and circumstances.

-If the Duty legislation imposed a UK-wide minimum standard that had to be provided to the Armed Forces community, in some places this would be lower than the local population already normally receives, and therefore would be of minimal benefit.
-In other places it would be higher, potentially resulting in the Armed Forces receiving a better service than members of the local general population with more need.
+If the Duty imposed a UK-wide minimum standard for service delivery to the Armed Forces community, in some places this could potentially disadvantage members of the local general population with more need.

 13. Why doesn't the Ministry of Defence hold to account the organisations subject to the Legal Duty?